GeoffreyHazard/lab05_parsing/README.md

 ## 3. Implementing a Scene Parser

+By now, you should know all about how we represent global, light, camera, primitive and transformation data.

-In this section, you will load in the lights, camera and scene data.
-You will also implement a depth first search to generate the final transformation matrices for each matrix.
+You will also implement a depth first search to generate the final transformation matrices for each primitive.
 To do this, you will be filling in out a struct called CS123SceneMetaData in `CS123SceneLoader::load`, based off of data found in the scene provided by a SceneData struct (SceneData.h).

 ### 3.1.
 Understanding SceneData.h